facebookresearch/House3D/INSTRUCTION.md

 1. Rendering many houses in parallel:

-A `RenderAPI` can only render the house specified by `api.loadScene`.
+A `RenderAPI` can only render the one house specified by `api.loadScene`.
 To render different houses, create more instances of `RenderAPI`.

 2. Multi-threading: